Saquon Barkley Player Prop Bets for NFL Week 17 | New York vs. Chicago 1/2/2022

 Matchup vs. Chicago

-- In his three career matchups against them, Barkley has averaged 70.7 rushing yards against the Bears, 20.2 more than his over/under in Sunday's game.
+- Against the Bears, Barkley has averaged 70.7 rushing yards per game over his three career matchups, 20.2 more yards than his over/under in Sunday's game.

-- Barkley, in three matchups against the Bears, has not run for a TD.
+- The Bears have the NFL's 25th-ranked defense against the run, surrendering 124.1 yards per game.

-- Barkley will go up against a Bears squad that allows 124.1 rushing yards per game and is the NFL's 25th-ranked rush defense.
+- This year the Bears have allowed 14 rushing TDs.
+They are ranked 18th in the league in that category.

 Recent Performances

-- He's also hauled in eight passes for 51 yards (17.0 per game) and one touchdown.
+- He also has eight catches for 51 yards (17.0 per game) and one touchdown.

 Barkley's New York Teammates